990 Books Contact

 Ongoing partnership

-Monthly close, quarterly check-ins with the board if useful, advisory access throughout the year, and the 990 filed cleanly each spring.
+Monthly close, quarterly check-ins with the board if useful, and the annual return prepared and filed on schedule.

 Year over year